 Ensuring equity in transportation processes is necessary but often challenging.
-To help guide this process the Strafford MPO has developed its own set of documents on public participation, Title VI, and environmental justice policies.
+To help guide this process the Strafford MPO has developed its own set of documents on public participation, Title VI (Civil Rights), and environmental justice.
 The documents guide how the MPO interacts with and uses equitable practices with the public and Title VI populations.
-For more information on these policies, definitions, and practices, please see Strafford MPO's Public Participation Plan4 and Title VI and Environmental Justice Program5.
+For more information on these policies, definitions, and practices, please see Strafford MPO's Public Participation Plan, Title VI Program, and Environmental Justice Plan.

 Historically Underserved Communities (HUC): Communities who are disproportionately affected by environmental risks - including climate change - due to social factors (such as age, poverty, race, health, language proficiency, education level, and access to transportation).
 These groups are underrepresented in political decision-making and public investment.
-(Developed by RPC staff for the Dover Equity Project)